-Luxury brands are increasingly looking for creative ways to source the funds they require growing.
-And this is no different for suppliers, who are looking for alternative forms of financing to help them scale up.
-We explore how luxury brands can apply creative approaches to their finance strategies, and why suppliers should also think about their own funding options.
+Luxury brands are increasingly looking for creative ways to source the funds they require to grow.
+And this is no different for suppliers looking for alternative financing forms to help them scale up.
+We explore how luxury brands can apply creative approaches to their financial strategies and why suppliers should also consider their own funding options.

-A new financing channel that can supplement or even replace your bank financing: it may sound like a dream, but it’s becoming a reality for many businesses.
+A new financing channel that can supplement or even replace your bank financing may sound like a dream, but it’s becoming a reality for many businesses.

 Recently, we’ve seen several luxury brands use supplier financing as a channel to grow their business and create additional revenue streams.
 New financial models have emerged.